XYIANSoftware/route-keeper/README.md

 ### Authentication

 - Secure signup/login with Supabase Auth
+- **Email Confirmation**: Required for new accounts with professional confirmation flow
+- **Resend Functionality**: Users can request new confirmation emails
 - Form validation with React Hook Form and Zod
 - Error handling and user feedback
 - Profile creation with automatic triggers